Monticello Canyon Ghost Towns – Placita & Monticello, New Mexico

 Monticello, New Mexico School

-In 1881, the town established a post office and was renamed for one of its first settlers, a man named John Sullivan.
-Originally from Monticello, New York, he was with the army when he first came to the community.
+In 1881, the town established a post office and was renamed after one of its first settlers, John Sullivan.
+Originally from Monticello, New York, he joined the army when he first arrived in the community.
 Soon afterward, he married a local girl.

 Though the thick adobe walls that once surrounded the plaza are gone, remnants of the foundation can still be seen in what is today a small community park.

 The 1867 San Ignacio Catholic Church still stands sentinel on the north side of the park and is still used by parishioners today.
-A number of homes and old business also stand in this small town, which still has active residents.
+A number of homes and old businesses also stand in this small town, which still has active residents.
 Some have been maintained, while others are quickly deteriorating.
-A large school, built in 1935 by the WPA, burned down decades ago, but its crumbling walls still stand.
-On a hill northwest of the historic plaza is an old cemetery that has graves dating back to the 1700’s.
+A large school, built in 1935 by the Works Progress Administration, burned down decades ago, but its crumbling walls still stand.
+On a hill northwest of the historic plaza lies an old cemetery with graves dating back to the 1700s.

-This fertile valley, which once was called home to more than 1,000 families, is now home to less than 100 families, which continue to ranch and manage a number of organic farms that produce fruits and vegetables as well as herbal health and beauty products.
+This fertile valley, once home to more than 1,000 families, is now home to fewer than 100 families, who continue to ranch and manage a number of organic farms that produce fruits, vegetables, as well as herbal health and beauty products.

-Please note that all properties of these two historic communities are private and there are no services in the area, so be sure to fill your tank with gas before venturing in.
+Please note that all properties in these two historic communities are private, and there are no services available in the area.
+Be sure to fill your tank with gas before venturing in.

 Monticello, New Mexico Ruins